 The White card has a $49 annual fee, and the Black card has a $90 fee.
 Neither is waived the first year.

 A better option would be a card that offers transferable points.
 Those cards give you a lot more flexibility, and they are often more rewarding.
 You won’t be tied down to one carrier, and you’ll usually get a bigger sign-up bonus and better bonus earning categories.

 The Chase Sapphire Preferred® Card is perhaps the best card of the bunch.
-It has a 50,000-point sign-up bonus and offers double points for travel purchases and dining out.
+It has a 60,000-point sign-up bonus after you spend $4,000 within the first 3 months and offers double points for travel purchases and dining out.
 Chase Ultimate Rewards has a total of seven airline transfer partners, including United and Southwest.
-Its $95 annual fee is waived the first year.
+It has $95 annual fee.

-The Premier Rewards Gold Card from American Express card has a relatively small sign-up bonus and a higher annual fee.
-You’ll get a 25,000-point bonus and pay $195 a year (the first year is waived).
-You’ll also earn triple points on airfare and double points at restaurants, gas stations and supermarkets.
+The American Express Gold Card card has a relatively small welcome bonus and a higher annual fee.
+You’ll get 35,000-point bonus and pay $250 a year.
+Earn 4X Membership Rewards® points at restaurants worldwide.
+Earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
+Earn 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
 The card’s biggest advantage, though, is its flexibility.
 You can transfer points to any of Membership Reward’s 17 airline partners, including Delta, JetBlue, ANA and Singapore Airlines.

 Do You Want Virgin Atlantic Miles?